CyberLord09/AnvayCSSE/_posts/2023-12-04-PartnerPost.md

 ---
 layout: post
-title: CTF Walkthrough with Anvay!
+title: CTF Walkthrough with Anvay and Yash!
-description: A walkthrough of how Anvay and I made our Capture-The-Flag challenge
+description: A walkthrough of how Anvay and Yash made our Capture-The-Flag challenge
 type: hacks
 courses: { compsci: {week: 2} }
 ---